 How to apply for a license?

 If we’re talking about restoring an old house or extending an existing house you can apply for a license at the urban planning department.
 You would have to present a plan from an architect and a series of other documents to be checked at the town hall.
 In the case of the agricultural building or a building for public use you would first have to present a project (proyecto de actuación) in which you explain your intentions and justify the buildings.
 This plan is normally drawn up by a specialist.
 It has to be approved by the local government, who will then send it off to the Andalusian Government for approval.
 Once approved you can apply for a license at the planning department.
 This process will take a minimum of 3 months yet we would advise you to calculate with at least 6-9 months.
+Many projects are denied.
+This is not an easy process!!
+Agricultural projects are only approved if you can prove they provide a proper income.
+And in tourism projects (public use) is has to be justified that it will serve the area.

 Always, always, always ask your lawyer to check at the local town hall what the possibilities are for building.
 We do not doubt that the intentions of the vendor are good yet he might not be well informed about the latest changes in laws and regulations.
 Please do not hesitate to contact us for more information.
 We can bring you in contact with competent lawyers who have experience in assisting clients to purchase rustic property.